shivam005/Important-Notes/Microservice.md

+### Dora (DevOps Research and Assessment) Metrics:
+It is meant to assess the devops best practices, It is analyzed based on below mentioned points:
+ 1. Frequency of deployments
+ 2. The amount of time between acceptance and deployment
+ 3. How frequently deployments fail
+ 4. How long it takes to restore service—or recover from a failure

+Every architecture can also be tested based upon the outcome of dora metrics.

+###

 How do you decide on the boundaries of a microservice?
 Scenario: You have to design a new microservice for a large e-commerce website.
 How would you go about identifying the boundaries of this microservice?